Devasahayam David Chelliah

 The Venerable Reverend Dr Devasahayam David Chelliah (14 March 1894 – 2 April 1979) JP OBE, was the first Asian Archdeacon of Singapore.

 Early life and education

 Born in the Tirunelveli district, South India on 14 March 1894, he was the fifth of the nine children.
 Chelliah moved to Penang, Malaya at the age of seventeen to take up a job offer as the Headmaster of an Anglican school.
 In early 1912 he became a Headmaster of St George's Mission Primary School.
 In 1915 he became one of the staff of Anglo-Chinese School which was managed by the American Methodist Mission.

 Chelliah left for London in September 1922 to study at the University of London and graduated with Honours Degree (External) in 1923.
 He extended his study leave to attended the London Day Training College and obtained a Post-Graduate Diploma in Teaching in 1924.
+Following which, he returned to Malaya to marry to his wife.

 Chelliah got his PhD from the University of London in June 1940.